Donaldson-Thomas Invariants and Flops: Introduction

 \subsubsection{Outline}

 In the first section we recall what we need about flops and construct the moduli stack of Bridgeland's perverse coherent sheaves.
 The second section is devoted to checking that the theory of motivic Hall algebras applies to perverse coherent sheaves.
 The third section contains the main result and its proof.
-We relegated to the appendix a few simple, but tedious, results about Lieblich's moduli stack of objects of the derived category \cite{lieblich}.
+For the reader interested not only in flops but in the more general setup where the base $X$ is allowed one-dimensional singularities, we included a final section to show how $DT_{\exc}(Y/X)$ compares to $DT_{\exc}(Y)$.
+We relegated to the appendix a few basic facts about Lieblich's moduli stack of objects of the derived category \cite{lieblich}.